How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 Steps:

-1. Access the Spectrum app or router’s management interface.
+1. Access the My Spectrum app or your router’s management interface (if supported).

-2. Set up a schedule for WiFi access that suits your needs.
+2. Set up a device schedule that fits your household’s agreement.

 Risks: